intelie/challenge-eventstore/README.md

 your profile (we totally get it), send us a
 [git patch file](https://www.devroom.io/2009/10/26/how-to-create-and-apply-a-patch-with-git/)
 with your changes.

+There is no unique solution to this challenge.
+The intent is to evaluate candidate's coding proficiency and familiarity with tools and best practices.

 If you are already in the hiring process, you may send it to whoever is your contact at Intelie.
 If you wish to apply for a job at